leanprover/fp-lean/functional-programming-lean/src/type-classes/standard-classes.md

 # Standard Classes

-This section presents a variety of operators that can be overloaded using type classes in Lean.
+This section presents a variety of operators and functions that can be overloaded using type classes in Lean.
-After skimming it to see what's available, it's probably most useful as a reference later on.
+Each operator or function corresponds to a method of a type class.
+Unlike C++, infix operators in Lean are defined as abbreviations for named functions; this means that overloading them for new types is not done using the operator itself, but rather refers to a name such as `HAdd.hAdd`.

 ## Arithmetic